tinko26/ao/docs/api/src/ao/ao_size.h.md

 #define AO_SIZE_BITS_LOG (5)
 ```

-The size in bits and the base-2 logarithm thereof.
+The size, in bits, and the base-2 logarithm thereof.

 ## `AO_SIZE_MAX`
 ## `AO_SIZE_MIN`